Sick of spam? Fear the virus?Order Contact

 OpenEFilter is a complete email content filter, virus scanner, and spam blocker for qmail.
 Inter7 has gathered a group of open source email scanning products that have been thoroughly tested and optimized to work together as a world-class open source content scanner for your Qmail server.

-All incoming mail goes through these seven layers of protection:
+All incoming mail goes through these nine layers of protection:

 1. Reverse DNS SMTP Check

 3. Recipient Check

 7. Virus Detection

 “Once again Inter7 comes through.
 Great job.” —M.D.